-Monitoring."
-The timer below shows the time it took to complete processing.
-The SPA service encountered an error during processing (refer to Appendix H).
+Monitoring," The timer below shows the time it took to Monitoring."
+The timer below shows the time it took to complete processing. h:mm:ss The SPA service encountered an error during processing (refer to Appendix H).
 The timer below shows how long it ran before it failed.
 4 Product Information Button Clicking on this button will open up a dialog box identifying the data products generated by the SPA service.
 5 SPA Relationship Highlight Only available in Configuration Editor Mode.
 Moving your mouse over an SPA Service highlights the SPA service's immediate upstream and downstream SPA services.
 Note that the immediate upstream SPA services may depend on their own upstream SPA services, which in turn can have their own prerequisites.
 In order to correctly enable a SPA service you must follow the dependencies all the way up the processing chain and enable all predecessor SPA services.
 6 Mission/Sensor Tabs SPA services are distributed in several tabs.
-Depending on IPOPP's configuration, any of the following tabs may be visible: (i) the "EOS" tab shows SPA services that process data from Terra/Aqua MODIS; (ii) the "SNPP-VIIRS" tab shows SPA services that process SNPP VIIRS data; and (iii) the "SNPP-ATMS/CrIS/OMPS" tab shows SPA services that process SNPP ATMS, CrIS and OMPS data; (iv) the "JPSS-1-VIIRS" tab displays SPA services that process JPSS-1 VIIRS data; and (v) the "SNPP-ATMS/CrIS/OMPS" tab displays SPA services that process SNPP ATMS, CrIS and OMPS data.
+Depending on IPOPP's configuration, any of the following tabs may be visible: (i) the "EOS" tab shows SPA services that process data from Terra/Aqua MODIS; (ii) the "SNPP-VIIRS" tab shows SPA services that process SNPP VIIRS data; and (iii) the "SNPP-ATMS/CrIS/OMPS" tab shows SPA services that process SNPP ATMS, CrIS and OMPS data; (iv) the "JPSS-1-VIIRS" tab displays SPA services that process JPSS-1 VIIRS data; and (v) the "SNPP-ATMS/CrIS/OMPS" tab displays SPA services that process SNPP ATMS/CrIS/OMPS" tab displays SPA services that process SNPP ATMS/CrIS/OMPS" tab displays SPA services that process SNPP ATMS/CrIS/OMPS ata.
 7 Action>Save IPOPP Configuration Only available in Configuration Editor Mode.
 Allows you to save the current Configuration.
 8 Action> Configure Tiles Only available in Configuration Editor Mode.
 Clicking on this button will open up a dialog box that allows you to select tiles (up to a maximum of 10) and configure IPOPP's BURNSCAR SPAs (if installed).
 Refer to BURNSCAR SPA User's Guide for more details.
 9 Action> Configure Projection Only available in Configuration Editor Mode.
 Clicking on this button will open up a dialog box that allows you to select either 'Geographic' or 'Stereographic' projection from a drop-down menu and configure IPOPP's H2G_SPA accordingly.
 See H2G_SPA User's Guide for more details.
 10 Ingest Display Unit Only available in Process Monitor Mode.
 This unit reports the ON/OFF status of the IPOPP Ingest Services.
 As of IPOPP 4.1, there is only one ingest service, Ingester.
-11 Action>Start Services Only available in Process Monitor Mode.
+11 Action>Start Services 1 Only available in Process Monitor Mode.
 Clicking on this will start all IPOPP Services.
-12 Action>Stop Services Only available in Process Monitor Mode.
+12 Action>Stop Services 2 Only available in Process Monitor Mode.
 Clicking on this will stop all IPOPP Services.
+L